 Prior to The Paper Trail project, Catherine was best known for her 10-year search uncovering the hidden works of Yucho Chow, Vancouver’s first and most prolific Chinese photographer.
 She uncovered his photographs one family at a time, one story at a time.
 Her research revealed that Chow not only documented the lives of early Chinese, but he was the favourite photographer of the marginalized and non-white communities.
 That project resulted in an exhibition of crowd-sourced materials in 2019, a book in 2020, and a comprehensive community archive of over 600 private photos taken by Yucho Chow.
 Catherine’s book Chinatown Through a Wide Lens: The Hidden Photographs of Yucho Chow was awarded the prestigious 2020 B.C.
 Lieutenant Governor’s Medal for Historical Writing and the 2020 Vancouver Book Award.

-Catherine has written articles for British Columbia History magazine, PhotoEd magazine and history websites.
+In 2017, Catherine created the Chinatown History Windows project which brought history to the streets and covered over empty storefront windows.
+Catherine also has written articles for British Columbia History magazine, PhotoEd magazine and history websites.
 She also has produced short documentary films and has curated exhibitions on Chinese Canadian military history.

 Catherine has been the recipient of numerous historical awards.
 In 2021, she was bestowed with an Honorary Doctorate from Simon Fraser University.
 And in 2016 she received the Governor General’s Sovereign Medal for Volunteers